 Since realtime transcription is so important to the future of our profession, Eclipse has led the way with the refresh technology found in Bridge PC and Bridge Mobile (for PC/Mac/Linux computers, iPads, and other portable devices), the CART window, AccuCap closed captioning, and YouTube captioning.

 Editing, of course, is the most time-consuming part of a reporter's job, which is why Eclipse created AutoMagic.
 Each time you move your cursor, Eclipse offers as many as 10 context-appropriate choices that facilitate word replacement, spelling, dictionary building, punctuation, paragraphing, speaker identification, number formatting, Google searches, and much more.
 AutoMagic integrates years of innovation to make Eclipse easy to use and easy to learn.

-In addition, there are over 350 short Visualizer movies that are integrated with the Help system and with an interactive editing tutorial that uses a built-in lesson player designed to teach steno theory as well.
+In addition, there are over 350 short Visualizer movies that are integrated with the Help system.

 As Louise Becker said when she beat Mark Kislingbury as the NCRA realtime champion a few years ago: "Before switching to Eclipse, I had never even managed to qualify in the annual NCRA Realtime Contest.
 Three years later, I was the national realtime champion.
 The many advanced features in Eclipse, especially Translation Magic, helped put me over the top.
 Eclipse is, without question, the finest CAT software ever written"